bogstandard/rl-weather/README.md

 It *should* pause when you go inside.

 ## Future Plans
-I'd like to create a location based system, but am at a loss right now how to implement it.
-Hooking into the music seemed a good idea, but it became ugly fast.
+I'd like to create a location based system, but at a loss right now how to implement it.
+Advice welcome.

 Right now everything is all manual, so remember to disable it when you go to the desert!